Stocks drift as steadying yields calm Wall Street after fall - NewsBreak

 Stocks drift as steadying yields calm Wall Street after fall

-NEW YORK (AP) — Stocks are making modest moves on Wall Street Tuesday, as steadying Treasury yields help calm the market following its worst tumble in months.

-The S&P 500 was virtually unchanged in afternoon trading after drifting through small gains and losses.
+The S&P 500 was 0.1% lower in afternoon trading after drifting through small gains and losses.
 It’s coming off Monday’s 2.1% drop, which came on the heels of its first losing week in the last five.

 Volatility has returned to Wall Street following what had been a strong summer as worries rise about how aggressively the Federal Reserve will raise interest rates to knock down high inflation.
 Recent comments from some Fed officials have cooled hopes the Fed may end up less forceful than feared.